seasonllybraind/hylia/src/posts/pursuing-flow-and-imperfection.md

 I've learned my preferred flows through the day, and when things come up, I have other transitions in the day to come back into flow.

-## Pursuing flow and imperfection is ultimately a pursuit in practice kindness to myself.
-It'll be a life-long practice.
+## Pursuing flow and imperfection is ultimately a pursuit of a life-long practice in self kindness.